fbpx

 SCROLL TO TOP

-• Asbestos exposure is a serious concern for veterans, as it is the only known cause of mesothelioma, a rare and aggressive form of cancer.
+• Asbestos exposure is a serious concern, as it is the only known cause of mesothelioma, a rare and aggressive form of cancer.

-• Veterans are eligible for VA benefits and compensation, including monthly disability compensation payments.
+• Army veterans are eligible for VA benefits, including monthly disability compensation and free health insurance.

 Rates of Mesothelioma Among Army Veterans